-Given the difference in fuel economy between then and now, hat has to be considered.
+Given the difference in fuel economy between then and now, that has to be considered too.
 A typical car back then might average 23mpg, nowadays it’s not uncommon to get double that or even more.
 Let’s say 45mpg to be on the safe side.

 If your daily commute is a 40 mile round trip, in 1968 you would have spent almost 13% of your day’s pay on fuel.
 Today, you would spend less than 8%

 So there you have it… things weren’t always better in the past.
 We complain about the cost of fuel but, in truth, it’s never been cheaper.